-- The Advanced Imaging & Microscopy Resource is a trans-NIH shared resource that houses, operates, disseminates, and improves non-commercial, prototype optical imaging systems developed at the NIH.
-The facilities at AIM are available for use by the entire NIH intramural research community.
+The AIM facility is a trans-NIH shared resource that houses, operates, disseminates, and improves prototype optical imaging systems developed at the NIH.

-- The LCIMB develops new approaches for determining the organization, structure and interactions of organelles and macromolecular assemblies both in the context of cells and tissues, as well as in isolation from cells.
+The LCIMB develops new approaches for determining the organization, structure, and interactions of organelles and macromolecular assemblies.

-- The Section on Quantitative Medical Imaging develops methods to derive biomarkers from data acquired by non-invasive imaging techniques
+The Laboratory on Quantitative Medical Imaging develops methods to derive biomarkers from data acquired by non-invasive imaging techniques.